dsc-courses/dsc40a-2024-fa/syllabus.md

 We are committed to creating an inclusive learning environment in which individual differences are respected and all students feel comfortable.
 If you have any suggestions as to how we could create a more inclusive setting, please let us know.
 We also expect that you, as a student in this course, will honor and respect your classmates, abiding by the [UCSD Principles of Community](https://ucsd.edu/about/principles.html).
 Please understand that others’ backgrounds, perspectives and experiences may be different than your own, and help us to build an environment where everyone is respected and able to thrive.

-### Satisfactory Academic Progress (SAP)
+### Satisfactory Academic Progress

-[SAP](https://fas.ucsd.edu/forms-and-resources/sap/index.html) refers to the academic standards students must maintain to remain eligible for federal, state, and institutional financial aid.
+Satisfactory Academic Progress [(SAP)](https://fas.ucsd.edu/forms-and-resources/sap/index.html) refers to the academic standards students must maintain to remain eligible for federal, state, and institutional financial aid.
 If you are receiving financial aid, please ensure you review the [SAP requirements and the appeals process](https://fas.ucsd.edu/forms-and-resources/sap/index.html).

 ---

 ## Acknowledgements 🙏